NawfalTachfine/DeepReinforcementLearningNanodegree/p3.collaboration-competition/tennis/Report.md

 ---

 ### Next Steps
 The is the first solution I tried my hands on.
-Here are so
+Here are some ideas I would like to persue:
 + Experiment further with hyperparameters to solve the task faster.
 + Compare performance with that of other MADDPG variants: shared actors, shared critics, shared actors *and* critics.
-+ Stabilization techniques
++ Evaluate the same solution on the Soccer task and see how well it can generalize.
-+ Evaluate the same solution on the Soccer task.
++ Research stabilization techniques for multi-agent systems.